-This cleaning checklist for the bedroom is intended for those times you want to deep clean the room.
+This cleaning checklist for the bedroom is intended for those times you want to deep clean or spring clean the room.
 This doesn’t need to be done on a weekly basis.
 When I do deep clean the bedroom, I typically skip my normal tasks for that week.

 Remember to clean in a ‘top to bottom’ pattern so you don’t knock dust and dirt right back onto a surface you just cleaned.
 With that in mind, grab a fresh copy of the bedroom cleaning checklist below because it’s time to get started.